MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-speos-content.md

 | Standard_NC64as_T4_v3 | 3 GPUs | 3.05910E+07 / 57.10 | 2.48829E+07 / 52.33 | 5.70076E+05 / 26.40 | 1.11019E+05 / 10.42 | 7.91452E+05 / 17.77 | 1.60324E+06 / 7.41 | 3.07666E+06 / 15.12 |
 | Standard_NC64as_T4_v3 | 4 GPUs | 4.05449E+07 / 75.67 | 3.29510E+07 / 69.30 | 7.47098E+05 / 34.60 | 1.34858E+05 / 12.66 | 1.00682E+06 / 22.60 | 2.29814E+06 / 10.63 | 4.02254E+06 / 19.77 |

-This graph shows the relative speed increase of models on NCasT4_v3 series VM:
+This graph shows the relative speed increase of models on NCasT4_v3 series VM.
+The result of six vCPUs on a Standard_NV6ads_A10_v5 VM is used as a baseline to calculate relative speed increase.

 ![Graph showing relative speed increase of models on NCasT4_v3 series VM.](./media/ansys-speos/graph-relative-speed-increase-ncast4v3.png)

-**NOTE:** The result of six vCPUs on a Standard_NV6ads_A10_v5 VM is used as a baseline to calculate relative speed increase.

 ### Results for NC A100 v4-series VM